Transgender woman wins payout in China for electroshock ‘conversion’ therapy

 She also underwent relaxation and mindfulness sessions, therapy and meditation.
 But doctors appear to have believed she needed a more aggressive approach, carrying out seven treatments of electroconvulsive therapy between August and September 2022.

-U.S.-based LGBTQ+ advocate Chen Junmi, who has edited a guide for LGBTQ+ survivors of “conversion therapies,” said the court had stopped short of ruling that the hospital had violated Ling Er’s rights, however, despite awarding her compensation.
+U.S.-based LGBTQ+ advocate Chen Junmi, who has edited a guide for LGBTQ+ survivors of “conversion therapies,” said the court had stopped short of ruling that the hospital had violated Ling Er’s rights, however.

-But he hailed the decision as a victory for the LGBTQ+ community, which has been increasingly targeted for “stability maintenance” under ruling Chinese Communist Party leader Xi Jinping.
+But he hailed the settlement as a victory for the LGBTQ+ community, which has been increasingly targeted for “stability maintenance” under ruling Chinese Communist Party leader Xi Jinping.

 “Most importantly, it shows the Chinese trans community that it’s possible to try to stand up for their rights via the law,” Chen said.